Somnius/shadowrealms-ai/SHADOWREALMS_AI_COMPLETE.md

 - Go to repository → Releases → "Create a new release"
 - Tag: `v0.4.4`
 - Title: `ShadowRealms AI v0.4.4 - Phase 1 Complete`
-- Description: Copy from `CHANGELOG.txt`
+- Description: Copy from `CHANGELOG.md`

 ### 🎯 **What You Get**